kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R33/Clubman Race Spec (CRS)/Clubman Race Spec (CRS).md

 Available in any colour.
 Nismo demonstration vehicle is KAD Dark Metal Gray.

-As the Clubman Race Spec (CRS) is a customer specified car, any options and be added or not included.
+As the Clubman Race Spec (CRS) is a customer specified car, any options can be added or not included.
 The list below details the Clubman Race Spec demo car as specified by Nismo.

 ## Clubman Race Spec (CRS) Specification